christiandevsquad/vintage/readme.md

 # Todo
-- [ ] Login page
+- [x] Login page
 - [ ] Soft delete function
-- [ ] Change the sidebar into a new blade template
+- [x] Change the sidebar into a new blade template
-- [ ] Create the edit function to products
+- [ ] Create the edit function to products (need some changes)
 - [ ] Verify the way to use tag input
+- [ ] Create a new table to "images" (same as "Review" that seen in Udemy course)